Last updated: January 6th, 2023

 - 2.7:1–2.8:1 on fixed-gear road bikes

-The best ratio ultimately depends on your bike, fitness, terrain, and riding style.
+No one gear is universally the best.
+Rather, the optimal gear ratio ultimately depends on your bike, fitness, terrain, and riding style.
 It will also change over time.

 Stick with it for several rides, then adjust 1-2 teeth at a time until you’ve hit the right balance between speed vs. climbing ability.
 Keep unused spares on hand so you can test new ratios quickly and cheaply in the future.